What is machine vision?

 Machine vision, paired with AI and deep learning, expands the role of robots in performing production-line tasks, such as picking, sorting, placing and performing a manufacturing line scan.
 This combination of technologies also enables robotics to operate in other environments, such as supermarkets, hospitals and restaurants.

-For example, a robot with machine vision can navigate the supermarket aisles, capturing inventory data about products on the store's shelves.
-It scans products using radio frequency identification technology to read a barcode and is able to avoid obstacles in crowded aisles.
-Amazon Go retail stores use machine vision-powered systems to monitor inventory and check customers out when they're ready to pay.
+- A robot with machine vision can navigate the supermarket aisles, capturing inventory data about products on the store's shelves.
+It scans products using radio frequency identification (RFID) technology to read a barcode and can avoid obstacles in crowded aisles.
+Amazon Go retail stores use machine vision-powered systems to monitor inventory and check out customers when they're ready to pay.

 What is the difference between machine vision and computer vision?